cocaine/cocaine-plugins/unicorn/README.md

   * To store any management data used by cocaine
   * To provide consistent publish-subscribe mechanism
   * To be used as distributed locking service
+  * To be used as discovery in locator.
+Currently it is implemented via zookeeper.

 == API ==
 Service defines following methods:
   * create(string path, variant value) -> error || bool.